Euricom/training-workshop-JS-Angular-2017Q2/slides/angular-getting-started.md

 ## Angular Services

-You can use services in services, like the Angular http server
+You can use services in services, like the Angular http service

 ```js
 import { Injectable } from '@angular/core'